GovAlta/adsp-monorepo/docs/tutorials/pdf/generate-a-pdf.md

 ## Getting Started

-The PDF Service allows you to automatically build a customized PDF document from an HTML template and a set of template variable-assignments.
-You can use the PDF Service's [Template Editor](https://adsp.alberta.ca) to build one interactively, and once it's in the system you can start using it in your application to generate downloadable PDF documents for your end users.
+The PDF Service allows you to automatically build a customized PDF document from an HTML template and some template variables.
+You can use the PDF Service's [Template Editor](/adsp-monorepo/templates/pdf/building-a-template.html) to build one interactively, and once it's in the system you can start using it in your application to generate downloadable PDF documents for your end users.

 PDF generation is accomplished through a series of API calls that create the PDF and store it within the [File Service](/adsp-monorepo/services/file-service.html), where you have access to it through a file ID.
 The main steps are: